-Indians in Harris’ ancestral home wake up to her victory
+Firecrackers and prayers as Indians celebrate Harris’ win

 Most of them had gone to sleep by the time Biden clinched the winning threshold of 270 Electoral College votes, making Harris the first woman and the first person of South Asian descent to be elected vice president.

+Young children carrying placards with photos of Harris ran around the village.

+Several politicians from nearby districts visited the village with their supporters, meeting local residents and visiting the temple.
+Musicians played wind and string instruments with cymbals and drums.

-J. Sudhakar, who organized prayers on Election Day, expressed his wish that Harris should now visit the village.
-As Americans voted, nearly 50 residents, with folded hands, lined up in the temple that reverberated with the sounds of ringing bells, and a Hindu priest gave them sweets and flowers as a religious offering.
+J. Sudhakar, who organized prayers on Election Day, expressed his wish that Harris will visit.
+As Americans voted, around 50 residents, with folded hands, lined up in the temple that reverberated with the sound of ringing bells, and a Hindu priest gave them sweets and flowers as a religious offering.

-Women in the village, located 350 kilometers (215 miles) from the southern coastal city of Chennai, used bright colors to write “We Wish Kamala Harris Wins” on the ground, alongside a thumbs-up sign.
+Women in the village, which is located 350 kilometers (215 miles) from the southern coastal city of Chennai, used bright colors to write “We Wish Kamala Harris Wins” on the ground, alongside a thumbs-up sign.

 The lush green village is the hometown of Harris’ maternal grandfather, who had moved to Chennai, the capital of Tamil Nadu state, decades ago.